AbhishekKumar4/shopping-cart/README.md

 - And coverage report will be generated on this path "target\site\jacoco\index.html"
 - index.html can be opened to see coverage in browser.

+#### Swagger
+- Swagger Api documentation can be accessed on url : http://localhost:8080/swagger-ui/

 #### Technologies used

 * [Java]